bytebase/bytebase.com-old/content/docs/en/change-database/online-schema-migration-for-mysql.md

 ---
-title: Use gh-ost in Bytebase
+title: Online Schema Migration for MySQL
 description: This guide shows you how to use gh-ost to migrate your MySQL databases in Bytebase.
 ---

-gh-ost is a triggerless online schema migration tool for MySQL.
+[gh-ost](https://github.com/github/gh-ost) is a triggerless online schema migration tool for MySQL.

-All existing online-schema-change tools operate similarly: they create a ghost table in the likeness of your original table, migrate that table while empty, slowly and incrementally copy data from your original table to the ghost table, meanwhile propagating ongoing changes (any INSERT, DELETE, UPDATE applied to your table) to the ghost table.
-Finally, at the right time, they replace your original table with the ghost table.
+All existing online schema change tools operate similarly:

+1. Create a ghost table in the likeness of your original table.
+1. Migrate that table while empty, slowly and incrementally copy data from your original table to the ghost table, meanwhile propagating ongoing changes (any INSERT, DELETE, UPDATE applied to your table) to the ghost table.
+1. Finally, at the right time, they replace your original table with the ghost table.

 Bytebase uses the power of gh-ost to help users migrate MySQL databases with little downtime.